phamthi1812/online-endpoint-summaries/README.md

     ```

-### It will print out the number of random walks that we need to draw to get the corresponding summary size when you use the sampling flag
+### Number of random walks that we need to draw and the corresponding summary size will be printed out when you use the sampling flag